kwilkos/cxf/distribution/src/main/release/samples/restful_dispatch/README.txt

 files, run "ant clean".

 Building the demo using wsdl2java and javac
 -------------------------------------------

-From the samples/restful_dispatch directory, first create the target directory build/classes and then compile the provided client and server applications with the commands:
+From the base directory of this sample (i.e., where this README file is located), first create the target directory build/classes and then compile the provided client and server applications with the commands:

 For UNIX:
   mkdir -p build/classes